Populars for Italy: History

 Eventually, after the 2015 regional elections, which the party contested with its own list only in Apulia (obtaining a mere 0.4% of the vote), the PpI decided to end their support to the Renzi Cabinet.
 As a consequence, three MPs left the party: Rossi and D'Onghia in order to continue to be part of the government, and Tito Di Maggio to join the Conservatives and Reformists, a group of splinters from the new Forza Italia, led by Raffaele Fitto.
 Finally, in January 2016, Mario Caruso left the party and formed Popular Civil Italy, leaving senator Mauro as the only remaining member of Parliament of the party.

 In March 2017, the PpI made an alliance agreement with Forza Italia, therefore Mauro joined that party's group in the Senate.

 In 2018, the party participated in the Molise regional election within the centre-right coalition, gaining 7.1% of vote and two seats.

+In the 2023 regional elections in Molise, Populars for Italy secured 6.8% of the vote; the party’s vice-president, Vincenzo Niro, was the only candidate on the list to be elected to the Molise Regional Council.

+In 2023 Mauro, Dellai and Giuseppe De Mita founded a new political association, Popular Base.
+On 24 September, in a meeting in Marina di Grosseto, the founders of Popular Base launched their official logo, joining the family of European People's Party with a video message sent by its Chairman Manfred Weber, and they announced the next steps leading up to the constituent assembly on 3 February 2024.
+On 21 February 2025, Popular Base was officially admitted as a member of the EPP, inheriting the PpI membership, with Mauro appointed as international secretary of the party.

+On 18 September 2025 the PpI were dissolved, as they asked to be removed from the official political party register.